 Tech Marketing Resolutions

-I’ve never believed much in New Year’s resolutions.
+I’ve never believed much in New Year’s resolutions for tech marketing.
 Maybe that’s an odd opening line for a blog post about “New Year’s Resolutions,” but let me clarify, I’m talking about those resolutions made in January and forgotten by February, such as “lose weight” “eat better” “save more money”.
 We fail to keep them because they tend to be over-ambitious goals without any specific guidance as to what steps to take first, second and so on, and lack realistic targets to let us know when we’ve succeeded.
 The resolutions I do like, however, are what I call “Actionable Resolutions”.
 They are more specific, bite-size resolutions that make it easy for me to get started, and give me some immediate rewards for having done so.
 And that’s what I’d like to provide for you.

-Most of the marketing managers, sales executives, and business development managers I’ve encountered in Biotech and Technology companies have been using the same tired outbound and traditional tech marketing tactics for a long, long time.
+Most of the tech marketing managers, sales executives, and business development managers I’ve encountered in Biotech and Technology companies have been using the same tired outbound and traditional tech marketing tactics for a long, long time.
 (Prior to working with me), they have either neglected or paid very little attention to their online presence, and as a result, the internet is an almost completely untapped resource for new leads.
 It’s 2013, my friends, and now is as good a time as any to take the first few small steps that could yield some shockingly impressive results.
 Get started with this short list of Actionable Resolutions I’ve put together.
 While a few require a consistent, ongoing effort, you could probably complete half before the end of the month.

 1. Start a Blog: For many industry sectors, this is one of the best means of improving your tech marketing.
 Simply put, businesses who blog more frequently get more leads.
 This is because new content available through your blog is recognized by Google and other search engines and posted in search results above older, tired web pages.
 If you have a blog, then change this resolution to blog more often.
 If you post weekly, try to up the ante by posting two or three times a week.
 If you blog monthly, try a weekly schedule.